Can Dogs Recognize Themselves in The Mirror?

 You won’t see a dog checking how their fur looks when they pass a mirror, but that doesn’t mean they don’t notice their reflection.

 When a dog first encounters their reflection, it will likely assume it to be a fellow member of its species.
-Young dogs will often run around, paw, or bark at the image; sometimes, the behaviors may become less jovial and result in a stiff posture or unbroken glare.
+Young dogs will often run around, paw, or bark at the image.
+Sometimes, the behaviors may become less joyful and result in a stiff posture or unbroken glare.

 But then something changes; the dog discovers that no matter what they do, there is no consequence – the reflection doesn’t react.
 And over time, this leads them to ignore the mirror in a learning style called habituation.